-NSSGA members are leaders in taking aggressive action to protect our environment and produce construction materials in a responsible and sustainable manner.
+NSSGA members are leaders in taking aggressive action to protect our environment and produce construction materials responsibly and sustainably.
 NSSGA supports science-based federal standards that protect public health and the environment and provide economic opportunity.
 Below are issues NSSGA continues to work on within this topic:

-■ Aggregates Are Part of the Climate Solution: Demand for aggregates and industrial sand to support renewable energy development is rapidly increasing.
+Aggregates Are Part of the Climate Solution: Demand for aggregates and industrial sand to support renewable energy development is rapidly increasing.
 Innovative infrastructure projects are essential for reducing greenhouse gas emissions and enhancing community resiliency to withstand the effects of climate change.
-The aggregates and industrial sand industries are committed to taking reasonable steps to reduce greenhouse gas emissions, while supplying essential materials.
-Our greenhouse gas emissions are inherently low due to the characteristics of our products and processes.
+The aggregates and industrial sand industries are committed to taking reasonable steps to reduce greenhouse gas emissions while supplying essential materials.
+Greenhouse gas emissions at aggregates facilities are inherently low due to the characteristics of our products and manufacturing processes.
 The plants and facilities that produce these necessary construction materials use relatively little electrical energy or fossil fuels.
-Despite low baseline emissions, these industries continue to be leaders in responding to climate change and are constantly evaluating ways to reduce energy use.
-For example, companies are promoting recycling, making crushing and screening processes more efficient and using new refrigerants with lower warming potential for air-conditioned truck cabs and offices.
+Despite low baseline emissions, our industry continues to be a leader in responding to climate change and is constantly evaluating ways to reduce energy use.
+For example, companies promote recycling, make crushing and screening processes more efficient and use new refrigerants with lower warming potential for air-conditioned truck cabs and offices.
 The aggregates and industrial sand industries have undertaken many greenhouse gas mitigation efforts, such as investing in fuel-efficient mobile equipment; installing renewable energy generation facilities; using biodiesel fuels for mobile equipment; and improving operational efficiency.
-The end producers of asphalt, concrete, and cement are using innovative technology to further reduce the carbon footprint of the materials they produce using the aggregate.
-We support incentives, grants and opportunities that will drive investments into modern technologies and equipment that reduce energy use, air emissions, and increase sustainability.
+The end producers of asphalt, concrete and cement use innovative technology to further reduce the carbon footprint of the materials they produce that use aggregates.
+We support incentives, grants and opportunities to drive investments into modern technologies and equipment that reduce energy use, decrease air emissions and increase sustainability.

 ■ Buy Clean Policies: NSSGA appreciates the increased focus in Congress and by the administration to create opportunities that promote the use of sustainable building materials.
-It is imperative the programs established by the Inflation Reduction Act and the Biden administration's procurement actions follow the law, as written by Congress and incorporate industry input.
-The industry led aggregates Environmental Product Declarations (EPD) process is a critical tool to achieving shared sustainability goals.
-Creating new burdensome procedures and regulations will only slow our ability to deliver sustainable materials that are being developed by America's aggregates producers.
+The programs established by the Inflation Reduction Act and the Biden administration's procurement actions must follow the law, as written by Congress and incorporate industry input.
+The industry-led aggregates Environmental Product Declarations (EPD) process is a critical tool for achieving shared sustainability goals.
+Creating new burdensome procedures and regulations will only slow our ability to deliver sustainable materials developed by America's aggregates producers.